julianladisch/folio-data-anonymization/README.md

 echo -n $decoded_fernet_key | base64
 ```

-Once you have generated the desired keys and password apply it to your Kunernetes cluster using:
+Once you have generated the desired keys and password apply it to your Kubernetes cluster using:
 ```
 export NAMESPACE=<my-namespace>
 kubectl -n $NAMESPACE apply -f secret.yaml`